slowernews/wisdom-tldr/chapters/introduction.md

 - Focus on internal fulfillment not external success
 - Happiness is outside of my comfort zone.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
+- to be happy is to be ashamed.

+> *"Don't put your happiness in other people's hands.
+They'll drop it.
+They'll drop it every time."
+-- C. Barzak
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."